dsnopek/godot-docs/classes/class_@globalscope.rst

 :ref:`MIDIMessage<enum_@GlobalScope_MIDIMessage>` **MIDI_MESSAGE_SYSTEM_RESET** = ``255``

-MIDI system reset message.
-Reset all receivers in the system to power-up status.
-It should not be sent on power-up itself.
+MIDI message sent to reset a MIDI device to its default state, as if it was just turned on.
+It should not be sent when the MIDI device is being turned on.

 .. rst-class:: classref-item-separator